projectestac/jclic-repo/README.md

 This is a single-page HTML5 application used to publish repositories of [JClic](http://projectestac.github.io/jclic.js) projects.
 A big instance of jclic-repo is currently running at: [https://clic.xtec.cat/repo](https://clic.xtec.cat/repo)

-JClic-Repo has been built with [Polymer Library 3.0](https://polymer-library.polymer-project.org/) web components.
+JClic-Repo has been built with [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) assembled with the [Polymer Library 3.0](https://polymer-library.polymer-project.org/).

 ## How to check and build jclic-repo